Skip to content

 Buy Me A Coffee Donate via PayPal Donate via Ko-fi

-Many DOS applications of the 90s, especially games, were developed using the Watcom toolchain.
-Examples are DOOM, Warcraft, Syndicate, Mortal Kombat, just to name a few.
+Many DOS applications of the 90s, especially games, were developed using the Watcom Toolchain.
+Notable examples are DOOM, Warcraft, Syndicate and Mortal Kombat, just to name a few.

 Most end-users probably never have heard of Watcom, but might remember applications displaying a startup banner reading something like this: DOS/4G(W) Protected Mode Run-time [...].
-DOS/4G(W) was a popular DOS extender bundled with the Watcom toolchain, allowing DOS applications to run in 32-bit protected mode.
+DOS/4G(W) was a popular DOS extender bundled with the Watcom Toolchain, allowing DOS applications to run in 32-bit protected mode and thus being able to reach well beyond the limits of 16-bit (MS-)DOS.

-Thus, I began writing my own tool.
-What originally started out as mkdecomptool specifically for Mortal Kombat is now the general-purpose Watcom Disassembly Tool (wcdatool).
+Hence, I began writing my own tool.
+What initially started out as mkdecomptool specifically for Mortal Kombat gradually became the now general-purpose Watcom Disassembly Tool (wcdatool).

 Note that while wcdatool performs the tasks it is designed for quite well, it is not intended to compete with or replace high-end tools like IDA Pro or Ghidra.